LESSON No. 3

 Candidiasis.
 Caused by pathogenic yeast fungi of the genus Candida.
 Morphologically, it is manifested by hyperemia of the oral mucosa with the formation of white loose plaques, which can

-Changes in the oral cavity with allergies
+Changes in the oral cavity due to allergies

 Cheilitis is an inflammation of the red border, mucous membrane and skin of the lips.
 It occurs as an independent disease and as a manifestation of other diseases (lichen simplex, lichen planus,